duglin/helloworld/README.md

 - to share my experiences during this exercise
 - highlight some areas where I think Knative can be improved and I'll be opening up issues for these things

+When you run some of the scripts, it will show the commands in bold and the output of the commands in normal text.
+When it pauses, just press the spacebar to move to the next step.
+If the slow typing is annoying, press `f` when it pauses and it'll stop that.

 So, with that, let's get started...